Sahu-Nihar/Tabs_React-Project/README.md

-# Getting Started with Create React App
+# Tabs Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This is a tabs react project using State, Effect and Conditional Rendering.

 ## Available Scripts